 Early tablet devices used light pens or a stylus as their input device.
 However, today all tablets use a touch screen as their primary input device with the option to connect external devices such as a keyboard.
 Most tablets only have a few physical buttons; the back, power, and volume buttons and everything else can be done using your fingers.

 Today, the top two operating systems used with tablets is Apple iOS used with iPads and Google Android used with Android tablets.
 A tablet can have apps installed onto them to perform a function.
 For example, the Safari app on iPads is the browser that allows you to browse the Internet.
 On Android tablets, the Chrome app is often the default browser.

 History of the tablet

 The concept of a tablet was first sketched by Alan Kay while at Xerox in 1971 and since then there have been many iterations of tablet devices including PDA's, predecessors to the tablet.
 The first successful tablet and the tablet most of today's tablets resemble is the Apple iPad, which was first released in 2010.

 See our tablet computer history page for a more complete history of tablet computers.

 Is a tablet a computer?

 Yes, a tablet is considered a computer.
-Apart from a tablet using a different operating system and input devices many of the components contained within a tablet are similar to what is found in today's computer's.
+Apart from a tablet using a different operating system and input devices, many of the components contained within a tablet are similar to what is found in a computer.

 3. Microsoft Tablet PC is a term coined by Microsoft when they introduced a specification and edition of Windows XP called the Windows XP Tablet PC edition.
 Microsoft Tablet PC allowed handwritten recognition and a Windows computer to be used with a Pen (Stylus).